mlnotes2718/jh_data_cleaning/CodeBook.md

 This section extract the column names that include mean and std.
-Please note that we besides mean, std; we also search for Mean and Std We also include the key column activity and subject - newColNames: column names of the combined dataset - selectedCol: index of the selected columns -
+Please note that we besides mean, std; we also search for Mean and Std We also include the key column activity and subject.

+- newColNames: column names of the combined dataset
+- selectedCol: index of the selected columns
-df: dataset that only include the selected comlumns (88 columns)
+- df: dataset that only include the selected comlumns (88 columns)

 ## Open and read the table that reference the activity code

-This section open the activity reference code - labelNamesPath: location of the acitivity code referecne table - “./UCI HAR Dataset/activity\_labels.txt” - labelName: table that contains the activity code and its corresponding description
+This section open the activity reference code

+- labelNamesPath: location of the acitivity code referecne table - “./UCI HAR Dataset/activity\_labels.txt”
+- labelName: table that contains the activity code and its corresponding description

 ## Add a column of activity description